Thursday, 19 May 2016

 UPDATE March 2022: See new post on "Best chartplotter and chart source for Mexico: OpenCPN & O-CHARTS"

 UPDATE 2021(Jan): For the locations noted below, both C-MAP and Navionics now show the same updated details.
-However, the new detailed chart (SEMAR) for "the islands" in Bahia de la Paz (THE main cruising area for boats out of La Paz, BCS) is missing from CMAP and incorrect for Navionics (I prefer "no data" to "wrong data"!)
+However, the newer more-detailed SEMAR raster chart (but not included in the SEMAR vector set) for "the islands" in Bahia de la Paz (THE main cruising area for boats out of La Paz, BCS) is missing from CMAP and incorrect for Navionics (I prefer "no data" to "wrong data"!)

 The differences noted below in this 2016 post show the kind of differences that can exist (the ones below are now corrected).
 The only way to know if a commercial chart is updated is to compare to up-to-date SEMAR charts.